mycroft12/ema-ecom-backend/README-DEPLOY.md

 Security notes
 - Keep JWT_SECRET secure (never commit).
 Rotate if leaked.
 - Create an admin user and assign required permissions (e.g., import:configure).

+NEXT PROMPT:

+i want you to add an API that can populate the table based on a csv file.
+You need to add validations for that.
+Frontend : Expose this API inside the card of Configure components
+(in our current example Products, bellow the reset configuration button)